 - Property must have a working smoke alarm on each habitable floor

-- Any electrical appliances (fridges, washing machines or similar) supplied must be checked and in good working order (PAT test not required)
+- Any electrical appliances (fridges, washing machines or similar) supplied must be visually checked and in good working order (PAT test not required, landlord or agent can visually check)

-- Any electrical installation (fixed wiring, sockets, lights) must be checked and in good working order.
-This is difficult, whilst there is no requirement currently to complete an EICR, it is difficult for a landlord to prove it is safe without one.
+- For existing tenancies, any electrical installation (fixed wiring, sockets, lights) must be checked and in good working order.
+This is difficult, whilst there is no requirement currently to complete an EICR for existing tenancies, it is difficult for a landlord to prove it is safe without one.

 James - ElectricBlu Contractors